JSpeedie/ec-ftp/README.md

 and the structure of the processed data is:
 ```
-x bytes of data (specified by the second size_t in the PEC header) that may or may not require uncompressing.
+x bytes of data (specified by the second size_t in the EC header) that may or may not require uncompressing.
 ```

 This was necessary for 2 reasons.
 First, the compression algorithm does not